 12. Be grateful.
 There are many artists who would love to be in your shoes.
-Be grateful they've asked you to be on their show.
+Be grateful they asked you.
 Having a sense of gratitude will give you an attractive demeanor and chances are you'll attract even more to be grateful for.